AndreyKoceruba/getting-and-cleaning-data/README.md

 15. Load activity labels
 16. Join data set from step 14 and activity labels
 17. Group result data set by activity labels and subject and calculate mean of every feature in each group
-18. Save tidy data to "Tidy Set.csv"
+18. Save tidy data to "Tidy Set.txt"